songpr/data-cache/README.md

 * `async init()`
     Call this function to init cache with the data from fetch function and start the refresh cycle.

+    This function will throw exception if fetch throw exception

 * `get(key) => value`